-Just big enough to hold your phone, keys and a bit of cash, this little pouch is a bit of a retro throwback to the Ergobaby accessories of yesteryear.
+Just big enough to hold your phone and keys, this little pouch is a bit of a retro throwback to the Ergobaby accessories of yesteryear.
 Handily attached to the waistband with Velcro, it’s easy to take off if you’d prefer.
 The pouch that comes with the Cool Air Mesh version is made of slightly softer and luxurious material, but we really are splitting hairs now!

 The Omni 360 suits wearers of all shapes and sizes; has a lovely tuck-away hood and cushioned head support; the same soft-yet-resilient cotton canvas fabric as the earlier models; and the same quality we’ve all come to expect from Ergobaby.

 It’s still a well-padded carrier and doesn’t have the cuddliness of a stretchy wrap.
 Nor is it a lightweight carrier like the Izmi or Connecta.
 But if you’re looking for a long-lasting, structured and supportive carrier, this is a brilliant option.

 At £154.90 it’s their more expensive carrier.
 Is it worth it?
 It’s a yes from us.